Miszamm/ms-ktm/README.md

 # 5. Testing/Debugging

+User Stories Testing From User Experience Section

+-  After entering the site, as a first time user, users are being welcomed with the simple yet easy to understand navigation bar.
+Below there is a "Hero Image" with text describing the purpose of the site.
+Beneath "Hero Image", after scrolling down user is presented with description of the brand and Top 3 most recent listings and call to action botton, which is going to lead user to main listing page.

+- To reach first user expectations, the site is very easy to navigate.
+Each page is presented with the name of the page to make sure user is aware where he is curently in.
+From each page user has redirection call to action button which ensure that the user doesn't get stuck on the page.

+- As a first time user, I want the page to be intuitive.
+The navigation bar is clearly labeled and easy to work with.
+Registration or login process is not intimidaiting and allows user to post multiply adverts, edit, delete and manage them and addding other users adverts to their own wishlist if they are interested in.

+- As a register user i want to have all informations relevant to my acount easly accessible.
+Once user provide their credentials he is automatically redirected to his profile page where he is presented with  profile's name and all existing listings and wishlist, if htere is any at present.
+The listings could be easly deleted from Profile's panel, so as items in the wishlist to be cleared.
+All items in the wishlist have clickable phone number to improve user experience and make contacting the seller convinient.

+- As an owner of the website i would like to have ability to manage the listing categories.
+After loging in as "Admin User" on top of all features available to register user Admin has ability to create, edit, update, delete listings categories.

 In the early stage of th edevelopement process, most of the imports didnt work, Error stated secret_key issue, after further testing it appear that missing  semi collon  in SECRET_KEY caused errors.